lancekrogers/edgerdb/README.md

 <p>Ex:</p>

 <pre>
-top_five_paths = hlp.statement("select path from index_files limit 5;", hlp.db(), close=True)
+top_five_paths = hlp.statement("select path from filings limit 5;", hlp.db(), close=True)
 </pre>

 <p>
-retrieve_document() requires a path to file from index_files table.
+retrieve_document() requires a path to file from filings table.
 It takes this as input and downloads a copy of the file from edgar and stores it in a "sec_filings" directory in the same directory as your project.
 This can be changed with the optional directory keyword argument.
 </p>
 <p>Ex:</p>
 <pre>